 First of all, mastitis breastfeeding problems actually develop amongst new moms gradually.
-Mastitis may begin with tenderness of the breasts but soon progresses into a breast infection that can cause problems not only with breastfeeding but with your health too.
-Many women that suffer with mastitis have symptoms that are a little like the flu.
-This includes a temperature, chills, headaches, lethargy, nausea, soreness and, of course, hot and painful breasts.
+Mastitis may begin with the tenderness of the breasts but soon progresses into a breast infection that can cause problems not only with breastfeeding but with your health too.
+Many women that suffer from mastitis have symptoms that are a little like the flu.
+This includes temperature, chills, headaches, lethargy, nausea, soreness, and, of course, hot and painful breasts.
 It is possible to spot mastitis breastfeeding problems early on and seek medical help before it gets to this stage.
 Antibiotics will clear it up in no time but you should know the causes and prevention steps so you can avoid the problem if possible.

 Taking the causes of mastitis breastfeeding problems first, there are several reasons behind the development of the infection.
 For example, if you feed your baby infrequently because he or she is ill or delay feeding for whatever reason then you are open to infection.
 Similarly, if your baby does not latch properly then this can also cause infection.
 These instances cause breast engorgement, which is when milk collects in the breast and begins to put a little pressure on the tissue and cells.
-As the pressure builds, soreness will set in and this leaves the breast vulnerable to bacteria and, of course that leads to infection.
+As the pressure builds, the soreness will set in and this leaves the breast vulnerable to bacteria and, of course, that leads to infection.

 You can prevent mastitis breastfeeding problems now you know what causes them and putting the following points into place: